GhostActive/pymp-my-coding-skills/content/dict.md

 ### Conclusion

 The use of `dict` or `class` depends on the programming paradigm.
 Practically, however, programming skills are more important then the theory behind.
 Dictionaries are efficient if you understand functional programming.
 Otherwise, the implementation can become very complex, confusing or even an imitation of object-oriented style.
 In this case use a class-based implementation.
+If you use frameworks, then do it the way it is intended to be done.

 ## Item 2: Prefer `operator.itemgetter` over `__getitem__`